Stripped Classicism

-Stripped Classicism (or "Starved Classicism" or "Grecian Moderne") is primarily a 20th-century classicist architectural style stripped of most or all ornamentation, frequently employed by governments while designing official buildings.
-It was adapted by both totalitarian and democratic regimes.
+Stripped Classicism (also referred to as Starved Classicism or Grecian Moderne) is primarily a 20th-century classicist architectural style stripped of most or all ornamentation, frequently employed by governments while designing official buildings.
+It was adopted by both totalitarian and democratic regimes.
 The style embraces a "simplified but recognizable" classicism in its overall massing and scale while eliminating traditional decorative detailing.
 The orders of architecture are only hinted at or are indirectly implicated in the form and structure.

 Despite its etymological similarity, Stripped Classicism is sometimes distinguished from "Starved Classicism", the latter "displaying little feeling for rules, proportions, details, and finesse, and lacking all verve and élan".
 At other times the terms "stripped" and "starved" are used interchangeably.

 Stripped Classicism was a materialistic manifestation of 'political' modernism.
 Recent historiography has explicitly linked this architectural style – and its relationship with modernist thinking – to political projects arising in the 1920–1930s, which utilised artistic dexterity to articulate – in built form – a powerful political ethos orientated towards the future.

 Other writers have noted the need to read the impact of avant-garde movements such as the Italian Futurists, who extolled the innumerable possibilities of the modern world, on this unique style (and the futurism it espoused).
 It was popularised by the French-born Paul Philippe Cret, among others, and employed in Nazi Germany, Fascist Italy, the Soviet Union and New Deal America.